BZoennchen/Pages/_posts/2022-12-10-disrupting-education.md

 ### A Mathematical Proof

-Let's try to proof something using *ChatGPT*.
+Let's try to prove something using *ChatGPT*.

 <span style="font-family:Courier New">
 **Me:**